sshovkov/raspberry-train/README.md

     }
 ```

-To output the next arrival time of my local Q train, I had to first find the respective `stop_id` for my station.
+In order to find the relevant `StopTimeUpdate` for my local train, I had to first find the respective `stop_id` for my station.

 This took some digging through MTA docs, but I finally found the `stops.txt` file nested inside of the [New York City Transit Subway download link](http://web.mta.info/developers/data/nyct/subway/google_transit.zip).
 The `stops.txt` file contains the `stop_id`'s for all Subway stations and I found mine by searching for the street number.

 To retrieve the relevant `StopTimeUpdate`, I iterated over each entity in the `feed_json` object and for each entity, iterated further through the `stop_time_update` objects within the `trip_update field`.
-When a `stop_time_update` was found where the `stop_id` matched my predefined `STOP_ID`, I appended the `stop_time_update` to a list.
+When a `stop_time_update` was found where the `stop_id` matched my predefined `STOP_ID`, I appended the `stop_time_update` to a list which I sorted by the arrival timestamp.

 ```python
 feed_json = feed.FromString(response.content)